-1 Usually, the RSO is a full-time employee of the licensed facility.
-The NRC has authorized

-2 individuals who are not employed full-time by the licensee, such as a consultant, to fill the role of

-RSO or to provide support to the facility RSO.
-In order to fulfill the duties and responsibilities, the RSO should be onsite periodically to conduct meaningful, person-to-person interactions with

-5 licensee staff. commensurate with the scope of licensed activities, to satisfy the requirements of

-6 10 CFR 35.24.

-RSO Responsibilities: Some of the typical duties and responsibilities of RSOs include the following:

-- 9 stopping unsafe activities involving licensed materials - 10 ensuring radiation exposures are ALARA - 11 conducting material accountability and disposal - 12 interacting with the NRC - 13 providing timely and accurate reporting and maintenance of appropriate records - 14 conducting annual program audits - 15 ensuring proper use and routine maintenance - 16 ensuring personnel are trained - conducting investigations of incidents involving byproduct material (e.g., medical events)

-for licensees possessing an aggregated Category 1 or Category 2 quantity of radioactive material, participating in the development and implementation of a security program for radioactive material in accordance with 10 CFR Part 37.
-A "Category 1 quantity of radioactive material" and a "Category 2 quantity of radioactive material" are defined terms in 10 CFR 37.5, and the radionuclides referenced in these 10 CFR 37.5 definitions are listed in Appendix A to 10 CFR Part 37 experience described in 10 CFR Part 35 within 7 years preceding the date of the application.
-Alternatively, RSO applicants must submit documentation for related continuing education and experience since completing the required training and experience.
-This time provision applies
+- 1 Usually, the RSO is a full-time employee of the licensed facility.
+The NRC has authorized - 2 individuals who are not employed full-time by the licensee, such as a consultant, to fill the role of - 3 RSO or to provide support to the facility RSO.
+In order to fulfill the duties and responsibilities, - 4 the RSO should be onsite periodically to conduct meaningful, person-to-person interactions with - 5 licensee staff, commensurate with the scope of licensed activities, to satisfy the requirements of - 6 10 CFR 35.24. - 7 RSO Responsibilities: Some of the typical duties and responsibilities of RSOs include - 8 the following: - stopping unsafe activities involving licensed materials - ensuring radiation exposures are ALARA - conducting material accountability and disposal - interacting with the NRC - providing timely and accurate reporting and maintenance of appropriate records - conducting annual program audits - ensuring proper use and routine maintenance - ensuring personnel are trained - conducting investigations of incidents involving byproduct material (e.g., medical events) - for licensees possessing an aggregated Category 1 or Category 2 quantity of radioactive material, participating in the development and implementation of a security program for radioactive material in accordance with 10 CFR Part 37.
+A "Category 1 quantity of radioactive material" and a "Category 2 quantity of radioactive material" are defined terms in 10 CFR 37.5, and the radionuclides referenced in these 10 CFR 37.5 definitions are listed in Appendix A to 10 CFR Part 37 - 24 Applicants are reminded of recentness of training requirements described in 10 CFR 35.59. - 25 Specifically, RSO applicants must have successfully completed the applicable training and - 26 experience described in 10 CFR Part 35 within 7 years preceding the date of the application. - 27 Alternatively, RSO applicants must submit documentation for related continuing education and - 28 experience since completing the required training and experience.
+This time provision applies - 29 to board certification as well as to other pathways to meeting requirements for training - 30 and experience.

-Applicants are reminded of recentness of training requirements described in 10 CFR 35.59.

-25 Specifically, RSO applicants must have successfully completed the applicable training and 26 experience described in 10 CFR Part 35 within 7 years preceding the date of the application.

-29 to board certification as well as to other pathways to meeting requirements for training

-30 and experience.